left4craft/left4status/README.md

 # left4status

-A serverless status page powered Firebase.
+A serverless status page powered by Firebase.